'I couldn't let Messi leave Barcelona' - Bartomeu opens up on transfer saga | Goal.com

 “We have seen him do his talking on the pitch and we have moved on from the saga.
 We should congratulate ourselves for getting Messi to stay with us and for how he has behaved in the last few days.
 The best player in the world should stay at our home."

-Since opting to remain at Barcelona, Messi has shown positive signs and struck twice in a recent pre-season friendly win against Elche.
+Since opting to remain at Barcelona, Messi has shown positive signs and struck twice in a recent pre-season friendly win against Girona.

 Koeman's side have won three straight games in pre-season and while things are running somewhat smoothly on the pitch, Bartomeu is facing a crisis off it following a successful petition for a vote of no confidence.